igarrux/garrux-pinku/README.md

 > there is currently no installer for windows, but you can follow [this guide](https://configs.igarrux.com/oh-my-posh#windows) for windows installation

+> If you have the capability, it would be great if you make a pull request adding the windows script.

 Bash or zsh on WSL, Linux and Mac
 ```bash